Roots of the Northwest Straits Commission

 Despite its rich ecological heritage, the marine resources of the Northwest Straits region in Washington state have shown serious decline.
 Recognizing the environmental significance of the area and the environmental damage that was occurring, a National Marine Sanctuary was proposed for the region in the mid-1990s.

 The sanctuary proposal was met with strong local resistance.
 During public meetings, residents voiced concerns that a sanctuary would be top-down, with staff in Washington D.C. making decisions without engaging the community or responding to local needs.
 The sanctuary proposal was eventually dropped.
-The Northwest Straits Initiative emerged as a unique approach to help restore and protect marine resources in the area.
-The Initiative was designed to harness the energy and expertise of local residents and empower them with opportunities to actively protect and restore marine resources.
+The Northwest Straits Commission and seven Marine Resources Committees (MRC) emerged as a unique approach to help restore and protect marine resources in the area.
+The model was designed to harness the energy and expertise of local residents and empower them with opportunities to actively protect and restore marine resources.

-Since 1998, the Northwest Straits Initiative has worked as a community-led collaboration to protect and restore the marine environment of northwest Washington state.
-The Northwest Straits Initiative includes seven county-based Marine Resources Committees (MRCs) that are made up of volunteers representing diverse perspectives in their communities.
-They serve as local advisory groups to county government.
-They also lead locally based marine conservation efforts.
+Since 1998, the Northwest Straits Commission and MRCs have worked as a community-led collaboration to protect and restore the marine environment of northwest Washington state.
+MRCs are county-based advisory bodies that are made up of volunteers representing diverse perspectives in their communities.
+They advise their local elected government and prioritize and lead local marine conservation efforts.
 The Northwest Straits Commission serves as a regional coordinating body for the MRCs.

 The Murray-Metcalf Commission

 In 1997, U.S. Senator Patty Murray and U.S. Representative Jack Metcalf established a blue-ribbon committee (known as the Murray-Metcalf Commission) to explore alternative models for protecting and restoring marine resources in the Northwest Straits.
 The Murray-Metcalf Commission unanimously agreed that the Northwest Straits marine ecosystem and its marine resources were in serious trouble, citing declining populations of bottomfish, sea birds, invertebrates, salmon and some populations of marine mammals as prime examples.
-After a year of research and discussion, The Murray-Metcalf Commission published a report, known as the Report to the Convenors, which laid the groundwork for what was to become the Northwest Straits Initiative.
-The report concluded that a coordinated effort, blending well-founded science with grassroots consensus building, would be the best approach.
-The result is the Northwest Straits Marine Conservation Initiative, authorized by Congress in 1998.
+After a year of research and discussion, The Murray-Metcalf Commission published a report, known as the Report to the Convenors, which laid the groundwork for establishing the Northwest Straits Commission and MRCs through the Northwest Straits Marine Conservation Initiative Act, passed by Congress in 1998, which aimed to blend well-founded science with grassroots consensus building as the best approach to Northwest Straits conservation.

 Program Evaluation: 2004

-In 2004, a panel chaired by Bill Ruckelshaus evaluated the Northwest Straits Initiative.
-The Murray-Metcalf report mandated that the Initiative undergo a thorough, independent program review at the end of its initial six-year term.
+In 2004, a panel chaired by Bill Ruckelshaus evaluated the model created by the Northwest Straits Marine Conservation Initiative Act.
+The Murray-Metcalf report mandated that the model undergo a thorough, independent program review at the end of its initial six-year term.

 The 8-person Northwest Straits Evaluation Panel held four days of hearings.
-The panel found that the Initiative has achieved success in key areas, including:
+The panel found that the model has achieved success in key areas, including:

 The evaluation panel's recommendations included: